jkatsnelson/elevator/README.md

         This isn't significantly different from my current architecture, since the elevator doesn't check destination values until it reaches that passenger's floor.

-* Switch to pseudo-classical instantiation
+* Switch to pseudo-classical instantiation, or revealing module pattern --
-    --
     * I could have switched to either pseudo-classical or prototypal instantiation.
 I know the performance and memory gains of using the "new" constructor or using prototypes can be worthwhile in a production environment.
+    * I would prefer to do a revealing module pattern if I did it again.
+I think it's the most readable and it's easy to maintain.

 * Find a way not to pollute the window
   --